andretrump/quickie/docs/use-cases.md

 - Add food to stock
 - Remove food from stock
 ## Manage opinions
-- View options about food
+- View opinions about food
 - Add opinion about food
 - Change opinion about food
 - Remove opinion about food
 ## Manage recipes
+- Add data source
 - Refresh recipes from data source
 ## Main use cases
+- View recipe
+- Browse recipes by different sorting
-- Get matching recipes to one given recipe using a heuristic based on used ingredients, stock and opinions
+- Get matching recipes to a given recipe using a heuristic based on used ingredients, stock and opinions
 - Get random matching recipes using a heuristic based on used ingredients, stock and opinions